Leonard Lehrman: Life and career

 The Gilbert and Sullivan Light Opera Company of Long Island and between April 16 & July 1, 2023 conducted 5 performances from the piano, 4 with full orchestra and chorus.
 His works and performances are represented on recordings by Opus One, Premier, Capstone Records, Albany Records, Original Cast (record label), Ravello (Parma Records), and Toccata Classics.

+In the summers of 2024 and 2025 he conducted the Children's Choir, and played the organ for Church of the Atonement in Quogue, Long Island.